 - Conduct gender impact analysis and capability and vulnerability analysis

-- Integrate gender perspectives into disaster risk reduction for sustainable development
+- Integrate gender perspectives into disaster risk reduction for sustainable development in programming

 - Session 1: Gender and Sex